Day trip from Lesbos to Ayvalik: what to do in 1 day

 Next stop: Cunda (or Alibey Island), the largest and most popular island of Ayvalik.
 You can get there by car in 20 minutes or by ferry (there is one every hour) from Ayvalik town.
 You can either take a swim at one of the island's numerous beaches, such as Kesebir and Çataltepe, or visit the marvelous Ayvalik Island Natural Park, consisting of small coves perfect for sea exploration.

 After a long day, enjoy some Turkish and Mediterranean food in one of Cunda’s many restaurants (the island is a gastronomy tourism attraction), like the famous “Moshos Taverna''.
 Alternatively, you could have a delicious Ayvalik toast at the Taş Kahve café, with some Turkish coffee or tea on the side!

-The beauty of Cunda island in the Ayvalik archipelago
+The beauty of Cunda Island in the Ayvalik archipelago

 4. Return to Lesbos by ferry

 It’s time to catch your ferry back to Lesbos, which usually departs at 18:00.
-By 19:30, you will be back to Mytilene, carrying some unforgettable memories from all the beautiful landscapes and monuments of the Turkish coast treasure of Ayvalik!
+By 19:30, you will be back in Mytilene, carrying some unforgettable memories from all the beautiful landscapes and monuments of the Turkish coast treasure of Ayvalik!

-The heartwarming view of Mytilene port from your ferry back to Lesbos
+The heartwarming view of Mytilene Port from your ferry back to Lesbos